kyma-incubator/compass/components/director/README.md

 You can set `tenant` header as any UUID.

-> **NOTE**: Director component has certificate cache, which is populated with an external certificate through Kubernetes secret, locally we can override the secret data with certificate and key that we need for testing or debugging.
+> **NOTE**: Director component has certificate cache, which is populated with an external certificate through Kubernetes secret.
+Locally, you can override the secret data with certificate and key that you need for testing or debugging.
 Check [Configuration](#configuration) section for environment variables.

 ### Prerequisites